Knowledge For Life: Colorectal Cancer

 “Age is a major risk factor for colon cancer,” says Travis F. Wiggins, MD, a gastroenterologist who is also the Co-Chair of the Gastro-Intestinal Multi-Disciplinary Team at the LCRP.
 “For individuals with an average risk for colon cancer, the lifetime incidence in the United States is 5 percent to 6 percent.
 However, 90 percent of these cases are diagnosed after the age of 50.
 Colon cancer is rare before age 40 but the incidence begins to increase between 40 and 50 years of age.”

 “Personal history of inflammatory bowel disease such as Crohn's disease or ulcerative colitis increases the risk of colon cancer,” Wiggins says.
-“Also, if your physician found colorectal polyps during a prior colonoscopy, you are at an increased risk.”
+“Also, if your physician found colorectal polyps during a prior colonoscopy, you are at

 Not surprisingly, having had colorectal cancer in the past increases the risk of developing new cancers in other parts of the colon.
 The risk is even greater if you developed the disease when you were younger.